We may earn money or products from the companies mentioned in this post.

 Once I began making changes to better my health I started feeling better and I could see what I had been missing by not caring for myself.
 So make sure you stay active, drink a lot of water and get enough sleep.
 There are lots of good things you can do for your body but I think those three are so important and make such a difference in how you feel.

-I hope my ideas of things I want to teach my daughter give you some examples of things your own daughters could learn more about.
+I hope my ideas about things I want to teach my daughter give you some examples of things your own daughters could learn more about.
 Being moms isn’t easy and we have so much to share with our kids.
 That’s why I wanted to share the things I want to teach my daughter.